davidbreyer/davidbreyer.github.com/_posts/2015-06-09-logging-web-api-with-log4net-and-unity.md

 ---
 layout: post
-title: "Logging Web API with Log4net and Unity"
+title: "Configuring Log4Net with Unity"
 description: ""
-category:
+category: Programming
-tags: [Web API, Dependency Injection]
+tags: [Unity, C#, Dependency Injection, Log4Net]
 ---
 {% include JB/setup %}

+<br/><br/>
 This is part one of a three part series on adding logging to a Web API project using AOP (Aspect Oriented Programming).
 The following code is a simple way to inject logging into your web api project using log4net and Microsoft Unity.

 I used the following Nuget packages.